ducvinh2303/Unix-Scripting-Tools/README.md

 # 🐚 Unix Scripting Tools

-This project contains three practical shell scripts written for the **KIT213 Unix Shell Scripting Assignment (2024)** at the University of Tasmania.
+This project contains three practical shell scripts written for the ** Unix Shell Scripting ** at the University of Tasmania.
 Each script automates real-world system administration tasks such as file management, user login monitoring, and recordkeeping.

 > 👨‍💻 Author: Duc Vinh Vu
 > ⚠️ This was developed as a learning exercise, so there may be mistakes, omissions, or areas for improvement.